mehulagg/gitlab/doc/user/project/issue_board.md

 ### Add issues to a list

-You can add issues to a list by clicking the **Add issues** button in the top right corner of the issue board.
+You can add issues to a list in a project issue board by clicking the **Add issues** button in the top right corner of the issue board.
 This opens up a modal window where you can see all the issues that do not belong to any list.

 Select one or more issues by clicking the cards and then click **Add issues** to add them to the selected list.
-You can limit the issues you want to add to the list by filtering by author, assignee, milestone, and label.
+You can limit the issues you want to add to the list by filtering by the following:

+- Assignee
+- Author
+- Epic
+- Label
+- Milestone
+- My Reaction
+- Release
+- Weight

 ![Bulk adding issues to lists](img/issue_boards_add_issues_modal_v13_6.png)